HL7/davinci-alerts/source/pages/guidance.md

-### Pushing Notifications to the Sender or Intermediary
+### Pushing Unsolicited Notifications to the Receiver or Intermediary

 As shown in Figure 4, When an event or request triggers a notification, the Sender creates a Da Vinci Notification Message Bundle and notifies the Recipient or Intermediary using the `$process-message` operation.